Banner

 Entrada destacada

-I tend to be a slightly cold and detached person, but I can still talk and relate like a normal person, although I rarely laugh.
-I enjoy be...
+I'm a somewhat cold and distant person, but I can still talk and relate like a normal person, although I don't laugh often.
+I like...